 Disappointment is part of the human experience.
-Everyone at some point in their life will be disappointed by another person.
-Expectations will be missed.
+Another person will disappoint you at some point in your life.
+Some will miss expectations.
 My clients often lament that as they took on more leadership responsibility, the more they became disappointed.
 Unfortunately, most of us don’t handle disappointment well.

-It is not unusual to experience some form of ‘upset’ when expectations are missed.
+When you miss expectations, it is not unusual to experience some form of ‘upset’.
 The experience is sometimes referred to as being triggered or highjacked.
 Our brains work to protect us, and the emotional brain reacts instantaneously to threats (big disappointments).
 The amygdala highjack is so swift and so strong that it is neurobiologically impossible to stop the mind/body experience of being triggered.

 Additionally, they own and manage their expectations.
-When people miss their expectations,they start with an analysis of the expectation, not the person.
+When people miss their expectations, they start with an analysis of the expectation, not the person.
 Was the expectation realistic for this person in this situation?
 Did the person clearly understand this expectation?
 What could I have done differently to set the person up for success?
-Does the expectation need to be modified?
+Do I need to modify the expectation?

 Only after a thorough examination, does the extraordinary leader talk to the person.
 Fighters know not to confront when they are at the peak of their negative emotions.
 Those people who tend to run from conflict (flighters), force themselves to talk about it because they know that not talking about it only makes the situation worse.

-However, deciding what to do in the future if the expectation is not met is also important.
-It will be a lot easier to be compassionate if we have talked about how we will treat each other when the break down occurs.
-One reason we get so triggered when an expectation is missed, is the surprise factor.
+However, it’s also important we decide what to do in the future if we do not meet expectations.
+It will be a lot easier to be compassionate if we have talked about how we will treat each other when the breakdown occurs.
+One reason we get so triggered when an expectation is missed is the surprise factor.